makselll/sstable/README.md

 TODO
-1. Add LSM
-2. Compress data.sst
+1. Compress data.sst / map.idx
-3. No sort in idx!!
+2. No sort in idx!!
-4. http server to set / get / delete value